MatteoRenoldi/tracking.exposed/content/internal.md

   href="https://netzpolitik.org/2019/facebooks-algorithm-shapes-our-lives-this-hacker-wants-to-find-out-how/#spendenleiste"
 ```

-You don't need to put every line. for example, author and authorLink shouldn't happen often, they are meant for person OUTSIDE of the project.
-The speaker/project member, should go in the description.
+You don't need to insert every line.
+For example, `author` and `authorLink` shouldn't appear often, they are meant for persons OUTSIDE of the project.
+Additionally, the speaker/project member, should go in the description.

 ### How many entry you should provide?

-* Each advocacy moment needs a a dedicated entry.
-For example, in the winter school, the final report and the final presentation should be separated entries.
+* Each advocacy moment needs a dedicated entry.
+For example, in the DMI Winter School, the final report and the final presentation should be counted as separated entries.
-* In a conference, event + talk are all the same.
-In general, there is only one content link per entry.
+* In a conference, event, and talk they are all the same.
+In general, there should be only one content link per entry.

-### Should I append my thing even if wasn't facebook related?
+### Should I append my thing even if wasn't Facebook related?

-Yes, we'll have a collection of articles/publication/links for each project, and the tracking.exposed will have all of them.
+Yes, we'll have a collection of articles/publications/links for each project, and the tracking.exposed will have all of them.
 Please don't forget to add your contributions!